YusukeIwaki/playwright-ruby-client/documentation/docs/api/element_handle.md

 ```

 This method checks the element by performing the following steps:
 1. Ensure that element is a checkbox or a radio input.
 If not, this method throws.
-If the element is already↵unchecked, this method returns immediately.
+If the element is already unchecked, this method returns immediately.
 1. Wait for [actionability](https://playwright.dev/python/docs/actionability) checks on the element, unless `force` option is set.
 1. Scroll the element into view if needed.
 1. Use [Page#mouse](./page#mouse) to click in the center of the element.